-In the Carolinas, herbicide treatments are performed on vegetation when it is still very small, such as after the rights of way has been mowed and the root systems of the brush have had a chance to resprout.
+In the Carolinas, selective herbicide treatments are performed on vegetation when it is still low growing.
 A follow-up treatment is applied in order to control any of the brush that might have been missed on the initial treatment.
 This will allow the compatible vegetation to effectively grow in the rights of way.
 By encouraging this compatible vegetation, Duke Energy can actually decrease the extent of vegetation removal that may normally be required in future years.

 Herbicide treatments are selectively applied across the width of the rights of way.
 Tree pruning occurs on trees along the sides.
 Any mature trees found within the rights of way are also either removed or pruned.

 What types of herbicides does Duke Energy use?

 The herbicides used by Duke Energy are some of the same products you may use to control vegetation around your home.
 Trained and professional maintenance crews use backpack sprayers to selectively apply the product to manage plant growth in a safe and environmentally-friendly manner.
 All products used by Duke Energy are approved by the Environmental Protection Agency and appropriate state agencies.
 For more details on the herbicides used to spray brush in the Carolinas and links to the labels and Manufacturing Safety Data Sheets (MSDS) for each herbicide, click here.